vanus-labs/docs/tutorials/http/README.md

 ## Overview

+Vanus can easily do integration with Grafana and manage events such as alerts and so on.
-Grafana is an open and composable observability and data visualization platform, have lots of event for metrics.
-Use Vanus can easily do the integration with Grafana, and manage events like alert and others together.
+Grafana is an open and composable observability and data visualization platform, which supports lots of event metrics.

 ![grafana](./grafana.png)

-In this tutorial, you will learn how to use Vanus's HTTP Source Connector with Grafana data source to aquire the alert data; How to use Vanus's Elasticsearch Sink Connector saving alert data to Elasticsearch.
+In this tutorial, you will learn how to use Vanus's HTTP Source Connector with Grafana data source to acquire the alert data; How to use Vanus's Elasticsearch Sink Connector to save alert data to Elasticsearch.

 ## Prerequisites

 - [Install Vanus](https://github.com/linkall-labs/docs/blob/main/vanus/quick-start.md)

-- Instll and run Grafana
+- Install and run Grafana

   ```bash
   kubectl apply -f install-grafana.yaml
   ```

-- Instll and run Elasticsearch and Kibana
+- Install and run Elasticsearch and Kibana

   ```bash
   kubectl apply -f install-elasticsearch.yaml